 - Check integrity control and its limitation

-- Combine logical data models into global model (This step is an optional one)
+- Combine logical data models into the global model (This step is an optional one)

 - Check for future growth and development